inno-devops-labs/S25-core-course-labs/app_python/README.md

 - Displays the current time in Moscow.
 - Lightweight and easy to deploy.
 - Uses Flask for the web server and `pytz` for time zone handling.
+- Show the number of time it got accessed by visiting `/visits`

 ---